forflo/dystruct/README.md

 Silent make rules
 -----------------
-If you rather appreciate silence (or more silence) build processes, you can run the configure script as follows:
+If you rather appreciate silent (or more silent) build processes, you can run the configure script as follows:

     $ ./configure --enable-silent-rules

 While this does not completely silence the build,
-- make will still output cd messages - most of the commands executed by make rules won't be shown anymore.
+-- make will still output cd messages -- most of the commands executed by make rules won't be shown anymore.